 Wells College offers a variety of merit-based scholarships to incoming full-time students.
 These awards recognize students of outstanding abilities without regard to financial need.
 All students who have submitted a completed application to Wells College will be automatically considered for these awards.
 The Admissions Committee selects recipients at the time of admission based on information supplied in the application.
 For a full financial aid pacakge, be sure to provide a completed FAFSA to be considered for need-based financial assistance.

-$25,000 award each year for four years of study at Wells College (for a total of $100,000).
 Trustee Scholars maintain academic excellence in high school and demonstrate leadership skills through active contributions to the enrichment of the individual's school or community through active involvement in co-curricular and/or community activities.

-$22,000 award each year for four years of study at Wells College (for a total of $88,000).
 Students who receive the President's Award demonstrate strong academic records and co-curricular achievement, and are actively engaged in communities outside of the classroom.

 Wells Grants are supported by the Wells College endowment and by gifts and grants it receives from generous friends of the College.
 All Wells Grants are awarded based on the information provided on the student’s federal student aid application (FAFSA).
 These funds are for undergraduate, full-time students only; they are awarded by the Admissions Committee.
 If your family situation does not change from year to year, your Well Grant will not change in subsequent years.
 Funding that allows us to award Wells Grants and Scholarships are comprised of many of the funds listed below.

 All students may apply for an on-campus job through the Office of Academic and Career Advising.
 Students must complete an employment application and interview successfully to receive a job placement.
 Wage is determined by the nature of the job and the qualifications of the applicant.